Despite the easy care needs and low maintenance nature, Succulent plants can succumb to death and may show dying signs under poor care.

 - Keep a net or muslin cloth above the drainage hole to prevent soil loss with the water.

-- Check the drainage hole for any blockage if the wet condition persists for longer.
+- Check the drainage hole for any blockage if the wet condition persists.

 Tips to Prevent Succulent from Dying